So far, my indoor garden is in its beginning stages, but it is already quite successful (and it was cheap as well)!

-At the beginning of this school year, I made the trek to the mid-west.
-I am now at a small school in Minnesota.
-Fall-time was beautiful and the snow is wonderful (on certain fronts), but needless to say - I am not in ideal gardening conditions.
-Even though the conditions make a garden seem impossible, I could not shake the passion that I have for gardening.
+At the beginning of the following school year, I made the trek to the Midwest to attend a small school in Minnesota.
+Autumn was beautiful, and the snow was wonderful (on certain fronts), but needless to say, I was not in ideal gardening conditions.
+Even though the conditions made a garden seem impossible, I could not shake the passion that I have for gardening.

-I stopped by a local used book store and meandered through the garden section (if a kid can't garden, he can at least pretend right?).
-Then I saw it; a seventies gardening book with a picture of radishes, tomatoes, lettuce and corn all growing on a windowsill—The Apartment Farmer By Duane Newcomb.
-This book gave me a spark of hope, I bought it and read much of the book in one sitting.
+I stopped by a local used book store and meandered through the garden section (if a kid can't garden, he can at least pretend, right?).
+Then I saw it: a 1970s gardening book with a picture of radishes, tomatoes, lettuce, and corn all growing on a windowsill—The Apartment Farmer by Duane Newcomb.
+This book gave me a spark of hope; I bought it and read much of the book in one sitting.

-A southern facing window is ideal.
-This window will get lots of sun light for most of the day.
+- Southern-facing: This is ideal.
+This window will get lots of sunlight for most of the day.
 This windowsill is ideal for most vegetables (including those that need lots of sun, like tomatoes and beans).

-An eastern facing window will get some gentle sun in the morning.
+- Eastern-facing: This window will get some gentle sun in the morning.
 This is not enough sun to grow a heap of tomatoes, but don't lose heart!
-You can easily grow radishes, lettuce, spinach and other cool weather crops in this environment.
+You can easily grow radishes, lettuce, spinach, and other cool-weather crops in this environment.

-A northern facing window is the window with the least lighting.
+- Northern-facing: This window gets the least lighting.
 If you hope to grow plants in this window, you will likely need artificial lighting.

-A western window will have lots of sunlight for 8 hours daily.
-This is very good and you can grow most vegetables (and other plants) in this sun.
+- Western-facing: This window will have lots of sunlight for eight hours daily.
+This is very good, and you can grow most vegetables (and other plants) in this sun.

-My window is a south-east facing window.
+My window is a southeast-facing window.
 It is almost ideal, except there is a building nearby that blocks the sun in the evening.
 I decided to start easy.
-I am currently growing radishes (in Saint Francis pots, if you check the picture below), beans, carrots, lettuce and peas so far.
+I grew radishes (in Saint Francis pots, if you check the picture below), beans, carrots, lettuce, and peas at first.

 Indoor Garden Supplies

 Instead of buying pots, we found some recycled bottles and bags that ended up making some great plant pots.
-We simply cut the top off of some jugs, filled them with soil and planted the seeds.
+We simply cut the tops off of some jugs, filled them with soil, and planted the seeds.